Respiratory Musical Interfaces (RMIs) in NIME

 McGill University

-Ziyue (Monica) Piao is a Ph.D. candidate in Music Technology at McGill University’s Schulich School of Music, supervised by Prof. Marcelo M. Wanderley and Prof. Isabelle Cossette.
+Ziyue is a Ph.D. candidate in Music Technology at McGill University's Schulich School of Music, supervised by Prof. Marcelo M. Wanderley and Prof. Isabelle Cossette.
 Her research sits at the intersection of wearable design and embodied interaction, with a specialized interest in how wearable systems can capture respiratory physiology and be applied to embodied musical practices.
-She is currently collaborating with Yamaha on sensing wearables for capturing and analyzing breathing patterns during piano performance.
-Her work has been recognized with the FRQSC Doctoral Scholarship and has been published in venues including ACM CHI, NIME, and TEI.
-She is also an active contributor to communities such as the IEEE Technical Committee on Haptics, CIRMMT, NIME, ISMIR, and TEI.
+She is currently collaborating with Yamaha on desining sensing wearables for capturing and analyzing breathing patterns during music performances.

 Kanyu (Cady) Chen

-Kanyu (Cady) Chen is a Ph.D. researcher in Wearable Computing at the Graduate School of Media Design, Keio University, supervised by Prof. Kai Kunze and Prof. Kato Akira.
+Kanyu is a Researcher at the University of Tokyo.
+She earned her Ph.D. from the Graduate School of Media Design at Keio University under the supervision of Prof. Kai Kunze and Prof. Akira Kato.
 Her research focuses on applying physiological sensing technologies to embodied skill acquisition.
-She investigates how multimodal sensing technologies, including electromyography, ultrasonography, respiration sensing, and audio signal analysis, can support vocal training and music cognition.
-Her work aims to make internal physiological processes perceptible and actionable, bridging somatic awareness and expressive musical performance.
-Her research has appeared in venues such as ACM CHI, UbiComp, SIGGRAPH Asia, and IEEE ISMAR, and she actively serves the community as a program committee member for conferences including CHI and UbiComp.
+Specifically, she investigates how multimodal sensing technologies—including electromyography (EMG), ultrasonography, respiratory sensing, and audio signal analysis—can support vocal training and music cognition.
+Her work aims to make internal physiological processes perceptible and actionable, effectively bridging somatic awareness with expressive musical performance.

 References